JensenJ-Modding/Architectury-Template/README.md

 # Architectury Template

 This template adheres to semantic versioning.
+You can automatically rename everything using `setup.py` in the root directory of the template.
+Below are instructions for doing this manually.
+Some details will still need to updated manually, such as links to issues page and source in mod metadata files.

 Here is a list of things that should be changed when using this template initially.
 You can use this as a checklist.

 Any mention of `architecturymod` should be replaced with the modid.
 Here is a list of files which will need changing in some way: